We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Top and bottom earners

-It shows that, in comparison with all other regions in England, London and the West Midlands have the largest proportion of people in the bottom decile (13%).
+It shows that, in comparison with all other regions in England, London and the West Midlands have the largest proportions of people on the lowest incomes (13% and 12%, respectively).
 The East of England has the lowest proportion, with just 7% in the bottom income decile.

-17% of Londoners are in the top decile of income distribution, the highest of any region in England.
-The regions surrounding London, the South East and East of England, have the next highest proportion of residents in the top income decile and 15% and 12% respectively.
+As well as the highest proportion of people on the lowest incomes, London also has a higher proportion of people in the top decile of income distribution than any other region in England: 18%.
+The regions surrounding London, the South East and East of England, have the next highest proportion of residents in the top income decile and 15% and 13% respectively.